peremartra/Rearchitecting-LLMs/README.md

 **[→ Launch NotebookLM Space](https://notebooklm.google.com/notebook/a059766a-14bf-4d75-8840-b05a79be680e)**

 > 💡 **Pro tip**: Use NotebookLM for quick queries and experimentation.
 For structured, in-depth learning, the book remains your best companion.

-## Start Building
-The journey begins with the first step.
-We recommend you start with the notebooks from Chapter 2, 3, and 4 to build a solid foundation before tackling the more advanced techniques:

-1. **Chapter 2**: Learn the basics of depth pruning and knowledge recovery
-2. **Chapter 3**: Understand modern transformer architectures (Llama, Gemma, Qwen)
-3. **Chapter 4**: Master data-driven layer selection using cosine similarity
-4. **Chapter 5**: Master SOTA Data driven width pruning in GLU architectures

 Stop being a mere user.
 It's time to become an architect.